 Tips From Our Personal Experiences

 Our favorite schedule for a VIP Tour is to start around 10 a.m. so everyone in the group is rested and ready to take on the day.
 It also means we aren’t fighting through the initial crowds waiting for the park to open.
-We like to start with Hollywood Studios as it has the most thrill rides and gets the adrenal going.
-We then head to Epcot because they’re so close together and knock out our favorite rides there.
+We like to start with Hollywood Studios as it has the most thrill rides and gets the adrenaline going.
+We then head to Epcot because it’s so close to Hollywood Studios and knock out our favorite rides there.
 Animal Kingdom is next, and we usually ride Flight of Passage two or three times.
 This is also where we mobile order lunch at Satu’li Canteen.
 It’s a great time to refuel, and we love the food because we can get some carbs and protein without filling ourselves too much or eating normal theme park food like hot dogs and hamburgers.
 With whatever time we have left, we head to Magic Kingdom and ride our favorite rides until the time is up.
 Then we part ways with our tour guide and continue riding rides until it’s time to watch Happily Ever After.

 Is A VIP Tour Worth It?